-The United States is the place to visit in 2019.
+The United States is the place to visit.
 It’s always been a wonderful destination no matter what your interest: astonishing natural beauty, bustling cities of culture and style, fascinating museums, or whatever else moves you to travel.

 New York is exciting and compact and could keep you busy for weeks, but you could also travel north for outstanding scenery, or go down to Washington, DC to see where the news happens.

 San Francisco is such a diverse and visually beautiful city that you won’t want to leave.
-Yet there is plenty to see not far away: redwood forests, lovely coastline, and national parks.
+Yet there is plenty to see not far away: redwood forests, lovely coastlines, and national parks.

 New Orleans is the friendliest city I’ve ever visited in the US, and its history is fascinating.
 Add a road trip through the deep south from New Orleans and you’ll learn a lot about both US history and America today.

 Where to Stay in New York